neoblack91/Portfolio/README.md

 Responsive Portfolio

 Description
-THis is my portfolio page that will updated often.
+This is my portfolio page that will updated often.
 I used html and bootstrap to make this page.
+I have added my resume and some projects I worked on to this portfolio.